Schrolli91/BOSWatch/README.md

 - MySQL Connector for Python (for MySQL-plugin)

 Thanks to smith_fms and McBo from Funkmeldesystem.de - Forum for Inspiration and Groundwork!

+### Code your own Plugin
+To code your own Plugin look at the litte example `/plugins/template/template.py`

+In the text-file `plugins/interface.txt` are all relevant data, that your plugin can use.